Mazda6 (third generation): 20th Anniversary

 To commemorate the 20th anniversary of the Atenza/Mazda6 nameplate, Mazda released two special trims.
-The 20th Anniversary Edition would be available in Japan and Australia, and the Sports Appearance in Japan, both featuring new grille designs, side mirror caps, wheels and garnishes.
+The 20th Anniversary Edition would be available in Japan, Europe and Australia, and the Sports Appearance in Japan, both featuring new grille designs, side mirror caps, wheels and garnishes.
 New exclusive colors are also available, and a black Nappa leather interior has been added as an option.
 Performance has also been enhanced with improvements in power and torque and better pedal/steering feel.

 Motorsport

 In 2013, Mazda entered the new GX class of the Grand-Am Rolex Sports Car Series, with Mazda6 cars powered by its 2.2L diesel Skyactiv-D engine.
 During the first race at Rolex 24 At Daytona in January 2013, all three cars had to retire in the first few hours due to engine failure.
 Mazda ultimately won the 2013 GX class championship, beating rivals Porsche and Lotus.
 It was the only year for the class before the series rolled into the United (now WeatherTech) SportsCar Championship.

 The Mazda6 is also presently used as a racing vehicle for the GTS class at SCCA Pro Racing World Challenge.
 Mazda finished first in the manufacturer's championship standings.
 Mazda6 drivers also finished first and second in the Touring Car driver points.